Vietnam.vn - Nền tảng quảng bá Việt Nam

 That year, Germany won third place in the World Cup.
 In the previous 14 World Cups, Germany had won three times and finished second four times.
 So what was so special about the third place finish in the 2010 World Cup that warranted a special medal?
 Both President Wulff and Chancellor Angela Merkel explained in the press at the time: "This German team is a mirror that accurately reflects a colorful, multicultural German society"!

-In the list of the German team for the 2010 World Cup, half of the players are of Tunisian, Turkish, Nigerian, Polish, Brazilian, Ghanaian, Bosnian, and Spanish origin.
+In the list of German team for World Cup 2010, up to half are players of Tunisian, Turkish, Nigerian, Polish, Brazilian, Ghanaian, Bosnian, Spanish origin.
 Notably, Jerome Boateng (Germany) and his brother Kevin-Prince Boateng (Ghana) became the first pair of brothers in history to directly face each other on the World Cup field (in 2010).

 Cả thế giới đang dùng cầu thủ nhập tịch- Ảnh 2.

-Ruud Gullit (left) and Frank Rijkaard are of Surinamese origin but helped the Dutch team fly high
+Ruud Gullit (left) and Frank Rijkaard were of Surinamese origin but helped the Dutch team fly high

-At that time, Salomon's older brother Bonaventure Kalou played for Ivory Coast - a team in the same group as the Netherlands at the 2006 World Cup.
+At that time, Salomon's older brother Bonaventure Kalou played for Ivory Coast - the team in the same group with the Netherlands at the 2006 World Cup.
 Because Salomon Kalou did not have time to acquire Dutch citizenship, he was not allowed to attend the World Cup.
-He left Feyenoord, moved to Chelsea and 1 year later joined the Ivory Coast team.
+He left Feyenoord, moved to Chelsea and a year later joined the Ivory Coast team.

-The story of Salomon Kalou and the German players shows that sometimes it is a social and political issue rather than a football issue.
+The story of Salomon Kalou and the German players shows that sometimes it is a social and political issue, rather than a football issue.
 Each place is different, even in the same place but at a different time, it is also different.
-All of them create a colorful picture.
+All create a colorful picture.

 Typical cases

-The Netherlands (during the tenure of Immigration Minister Rita Verdonk) refused to give Salomon Kalou priority in naturalizing quickly to play for the national team, but in the 1980s and 1990s, Dutch football "took off" thanks to the simultaneous appearance of players born in or of this country's origin.
+The Netherlands (during the tenure of Immigration Minister Rita Verdonk) decided not to give Salomon Kalou priority in naturalizing quickly to play for the national team, but in the 1980s and 1990s, Dutch football "took off" thanks to the simultaneous appearance of players born in or of Surinam origin.
 Surinam is a former Dutch colony, declared independence in 1975.

-Having reached the World Cup final twice in a row (1974, 1978), the Dutch team immediately "returned to its old position" after saying goodbye to the generation of Johan Cruyff, Johan Neeskens, who were continuously absent from major tournaments.
-It was only when Ruud Gullit and Frank Rijkaard appeared that the Dutch team, with its completely different professional traits from before, soared again.
+Having reached the World Cup finals twice in a row (1974, 1978), the Dutch national team immediately "returned to its old position" after saying goodbye to the generation of Johan Cruyff, Johan Neeskens, who were continuously absent from major tournaments.
+It was only when Ruud Gullit and Frank Rijkaard appeared that the Dutch national team, with its completely different professional traits, took off again.
 The Netherlands won EURO 1988 and since then has never returned to the same mediocre level as before.
-Gullit and Rijkaard were the first generation of players of Surinamese origin in the Dutch team.
+Gullit and Rijkaard were the first generation of players of Surinamese origin in the Dutch national team.
 After them were Patrick Kluivert, Clarence Seedorf, Edgar Davids, Michael Reiziger, Winston Bogarde...
-From Gullit's time until now, the Dutch team has never lacked players of Surinamese blood.
+From Gullit's time until now, the Dutch national team has never lacked players of Surinamese blood.

 Cả thế giới đang dùng cầu thủ nhập tịch- Ảnh 3.